Vehicle Burglary Defense Attorneys

 No one deserves to pay the government’s high price for a single mistake.
 The consequences for a vehicle burglary conviction can be very steep.
 We want to help you overcome the charges so that you can avoid those penalties and keep your life on track.

-We have successfully defended people just like you against a wide range of theft, trespass, and burglary charges in Texas.
+We have successfully defended people just like you against a wide range of theft, trespass, and burglary charges.
 Often, we’ve been able to negotiate a full dismissal of the charges.
 That is our goal, and we’d like to fight for that goal in your case, too.

 Note that nothing in the definition requires you to actually take any property.
 Rather, the prosecution only has to prove three things: